 Energy management is a huge thing these days and saving on electricity costs through lights is a great way to get it done.
 Smart lights have the ability to change lighting conditions based on what’s currently happening in the building.
 If there’s no one there then they will shut off.
 If someone is walking along a hallway when it’s dark, the lights can shut on and off in sequences as they move along the hallway so it uses only the light that you really need.

 They can also turn on only when it gets dark outside based on outside information from weather apps in some cases.
-Some of them, like iLumen, can even have color change based on all sorts of different criteria.
+Some of them, like iLumen, can even have a color change based on all sorts of different criteria.
 It’s been showing scientific studies before that different sorts of lighting can lead to different sorts of moods.
+If you have the opportunity, create also a roof garden on top of your office.
+Keeping your roof covered with green grass, plants, and trees will also help you to drastically reduce your company’s energy consumption.

 Smart Solar Panels